multiagentcoordinationprotocol/ui-console/README.md

 - inspect node-level payloads, logs, signals, artifacts, and metrics
 - browse historical runs and compare outcomes
 - inspect runtime health, raw metrics, audit logs, and webhook configuration
-- run completely in **demo mode** with mock data or against the uploaded services
+- run completely in **demo mode** with mock data or against the real services

 ## What is included